mbn-ms-dk/DaprTool/demos/documentation/demos.md

 ![Image showing service diagram](/demos/documentation/images/Services.png)

-Furthermore this demo contains a _otel-local-config.yaml_ file that contains the configuration for the [Open Telemetry Collector used to send the data to Application Insights](https://docs.dapr.io/operations/monitoring/tracing/open-telemetry-collector-appinsights/).
+Furthermore this demo contains a _otel-local-config.yaml_ file which contains the configuration for the [Open Telemetry Collector used to send the data to Application Insights](https://docs.dapr.io/operations/monitoring/tracing/open-telemetry-collector-appinsights/).
 The Open Telemetry Collector is run in a local container.
 When the demo is running locally the telemetry is send to the _dapr_zipkin_ container this is installed during `dapr init` and can be viewed at <http://localhost:9411/zipkin/>

 This demo also contains the option to run dapr with [Microsoft Tye](https://github.com/dotnet/tye) and the option is `----useTye`